 People who suffer from body dysmorphic disorder (BDD) may think that there is something wrong with any part of their body despite others observing the issues as minor or non-existent.
-However, most sufferers are concerned with one or more aspects of their face, with the most common concerns being your skin, nose, hair, eyes, chin, lips, or overall body build including muscular definition or just ‘ugly’ in general.
+Most sufferers are concerned with one or more aspects of their face, with the most common concerns being their skin, nose, hair, eyes, chin or lips.
+However, others are concerned with other parts of their body or their overall body build, including muscular definition or just an ‘ugly’ feeling in general.

 Symptoms of BDD

 Common signs and symptoms of body dysmorphic disorder can include:

 - Asking for constant reassurance about how you look, such as constantly asking “Are you sure I look ok?”, “Does my nose look strange?” or “Can you see my scar?”

 - Repeatedly checking your appearance in front of mirrors and windows as you are worried about a defect, while you may avoid them completely if you are worried about what you might see

 - Picking at your skin to make it smooth is particularly common if you also suffer from eczema, but can cause significant damage to the skin